getify/You-Dont-Know-JS/async & performance/ch3.md

 } );
 ```

-When the error occurs in step 2, the failure handler in step 3 catches it.
-The return value (`42` in this snippet), if any, from that failure handler fulfills the promise for the next step (4), such that the chain is now back in a success state.
+When the error occurs in step 2, the rejection handler in step 3 catches it.
+The return value (`42` in this snippet), if any, from that rejection handler fulfills the promise for the next step (4), such that the chain is now back in a fulfillment state.

 **Note:** As we discussed earlier, when returning a promise from a fulfillment handler, it's unwrapped and can delay the next step.
-But that's not true for returning promises from failure handlers.
-If you return a promise from a failure handler (instead of `return 42` in the above snippet), that promise value would be passed through untouched (without being unwrapped) as a message to the next step, and thus cannot delay that next step.
-A thrown exception inside either the fulfillment or failure handler of a `then(..)` call causes the next (chained) promise to be immediately rejected with that exception.
+But that's not true for returning promises from rejection handlers.
+If you return a promise from a rejection handler (instead of `return 42` in the above snippet), that promise value would be passed through untouched (without being unwrapped) as a message to the next step, and thus cannot delay that next step.
+A thrown exception inside either the fulfillment or rejection handler of a `then(..)` call causes the next (chained) promise to be immediately rejected with that exception.

-If you call `then(..)` on a promise, and you only pass a fulfillment handler to it, an assumed failure handler is substituted:
+If you call `then(..)` on a promise, and you only pass a fulfillment handler to it, an assumed rejection handler is substituted:

 ```js
 var p = new Promise( function(resolve,reject){